onedata/onedata-documentation/docs/user-guide/public-data.md

    indexing services can include the collection in their searchable databases.

-Persistent identifiers can be generated and assigned to Shares by users who have access to a [Handle][handle-www] system-based service within the current Onezone.
+Persistent identifiers can be generated and assigned to Shares by users who have access to a Handle service within the current Onezone.

 ::: tip NOTE
 Handle services can be registered in Onezone by users who have access rights to specific